How Email Business Marketing Can Boost Your Sales

 With a newsletter, you have a lot more control over the process of bringing customers to your online store.
 Without a newsletter, you've left it up to the whims of Google's or Etsy's algorithms whether your new listings or products get found by a lot of interested customers (yes, you can influence those algorithms, but with a healthy mailing list, you can send potential customers directly to your online store).

-BOOSTING OFFLINE SALES With Your Newsletter
+Boosting Offline Sales With Your Newsletter

 Email business marketing is not always the first thing that comes to mind when people think about making offline sales.
 However, you can boost offline craft sales (think craft shows, studio tours) with your newsletter.
 A quick message sent out to your mailing list to let people know you'll be at an upcoming craft show or participating in a studio tour can get more of your customers out to the show and get them excited about seeing your new work.